Dave-team/Knowledge-base/Social.md

 - What are some of the challenges you'll be tackling?
 - Where were you before?
 - It's great having you - let's catch up soon?
+- How long have you been working here?

 **Passing people in the office**
 - Hey - how are you?